ivangfr/axon-springboot-websocket/README.md

 - ### Start Docker containers

-  - In a terminal, make sure you are inside `axon-springboot-websocket` root folder
+  - In a terminal, make sure you are inside `axon-springboot-websocket` root folder;
-  - Run following command
+  - Run following command:
     ```
     ./start-apps.sh
     ```